maoberlehner/markus-oberlehner-net/content/blog/setting-up-tailwind-css-with-vue.md

 +++
 date = "2019-11-03T06:38:38+02:00"
-title = "Setting up Tailwind CSS with Vue.js" description = "Learn how to set up Tailwind CSS with Vue.js and how to configure PurgeCSS to work with a Vue CLI powered app." intro = "Tailwind CSS is one of the rising stars in the CSS framework world.
+title = "Setting up Tailwind CSS v2 with Vue.js"
+description = "Set up Tailwind CSS v2 with Vue.js and configure PurgeCSS to work with a Vue CLI powered app." intro = "Tailwind CSS is one of the rising stars in the CSS framework world.
 It's especially popular in the Laravel and Vue.js community.
-So in my next two articles, we take a closer look at this utility-first CSS framework.
 In this article, we learn how to set up Tailwind CSS to work with a Vue CLI powered application..." draft = false categories = ["Development"] tags = ["JavaScript", "CSS Architecture", "Vue"] images = ["/images/c_crop,f_auto,q_auto,w_1014/v1542158520/blog/2019-11-03/tailwind-vue"]
 +++

 Tailwind CSS is one of the rising stars in the CSS framework world.
 It's especially popular in the Laravel and Vue.js community.
-So in my next two articles, we take a closer look at this utility-first CSS framework.

-In this article, we learn how to **set up Tailwind CSS to work with a Vue CLI powered application.** Because Tailwind CSS is a utility-first CSS framework which provides **a lot** of utility classes out of the box, its file size without any optimizations is pretty massive (350.4kb / 58.8kb gzipped).
-But luckily, **we can use PurgeCSS to improve the final bundle size of our application tremendously.**
+In this article, we learn how to **set up Tailwind CSS to work with a Vue CLI powered application.** Because Tailwind CSS is a utility-first CSS framework which provides **a lot** of utility classes out of the box, its file size without any optimizations is pretty massive.
+But luckily, **we can use PurgeCSS to improve the final bundle size of our application tremendously.** Unfortunately, we can't use the Just-in-Time mode yet with Vue CLI because it requires the latest version of PostCSS (v8) to work.

-This is the first part of a short excursion into the world of utility-first CSS frameworks.
-In the second part, we find out how to build highly maintainable applications with Tailwind CSS and Vue.js by utilizing the power of functional UI components.
-[Follow this link to read the second part about how to build reusable functional Vue.js components with Tailwind CSS](/blog/reusable-functional-vue-components-with-tailwind-css/).

 If you want to take a look at the final code, you can [check out the full code on GitHub](https://github.com/maoberlehner/setting-up-tailwind-css-with-vue).

-> In this article, you learn how to set up Tailwind CSS and PurgeCSS with Vue.js manually.
+> In this article, you learn how to set up Tailwind CSS v2 and PurgeCSS with Vue.js manually.
 But if you use the Vue CLI, you can also use [`vue-cli-plugin-tailwind`](https://github.com/forsartis/vue-cli-plugin-tailwind) to get up and running even faster.

 ## Table of Contents